noncenze/Project-Uno/README.md

 # KING EXPLOSION MURDER DASH

 ## Introductions
-A Flappy Bird-esque game with the objective of navigating your `square` through the opening between the top and bottom obstacles to score a point. <br/>
+A Flappy Bird-esque game with the objective of navigating `Bakugou` through the opening between the top and bottom obstacles to score as many points as possible. <br/>
-As long as player's do not touch one of the many spawning objects, they will continue to accrue points.
-See how far you can go before you get touch one of the obstacles.
+As long as player's do not touch one of the many spawning objects, they will continue to accrue points. <br/>
+See how far you can go before you get touch one of the obstacles!

 ## Project Status
 The core functionality of the game is completed, for the most part. <br/>